 Surrogacy can be a fulfilling experience, for both the surrogates as well as the Intended Parents.
 Nothing compares to the joy of carrying a child for someone who is unable to do so themselves.
 The Intended Parents get a sense of completeness by welcoming a new family member, but for a surrogate the feeling is one of pride from having provided the parents with their bundle of joy they’ve waited so long for.
 Surrogate mothers are usually caring and compassionate women with a strong urge to help others in need.
 They make dreams come true for those who are unable to have a child on their own.
 They also complete their family by participating in such a wonderful and life-changing event, which results in happiness, satisfaction and an amazing experience for everyone involved.

 Surrogacy is a singular experience but the road to becoming a surrogate can be challenging.
-Potential surrogates must undergo extensive medical screenings and psychological evaluations.
+Potential surrogate mothers must undergo extensive medical screening processes and psychological evaluations.
 Luckily, surrogates have banded together to create a solid community of support and sisterhood.
 The opportunity to share your surrogacy experience with other surrogates can be encouraging and fun.

 Every surrogate has one thing in common, they all truly enjoyed being pregnant.
 One of the basic requirements in order to become a potential surrogate is to already be a mother.
 By choosing to carry a pregnancy for someone in need, you can enjoy the experience of being pregnant all over again without expanding your own family.

-Surrogates receive financial compensation for their commitment, time and risk involved in the process of surrogacy.
+Surrogates receive financial compensation for their commitment, time and risk involved in the process of surrogacy. wondering how much are Surrogates get paid in California?
 On average, in California, a surrogate can receive between $40,000 to $60,000 for their efforts and dedication to carry the pregnancy to term.
 Expenses such as travel are covered as well.
 You’ll also receive health insurance throughout your surrogacy journey.
 You can achieve your personal goals like buying a house or paying for education with the compensation that you will receive.

 The Cons of Being a Surrogate